Waterbury Truck Accident Lawyer

 - The experience your truck attorney has matters.
 Our lawyers have been successfully representing clients throughout Connecticut for more than 17 years.

 - We communicate openly and often.
 You will never be left in the dark about your case.
-We have a multilingual staff that speaks English, Spanish, Portuguese, Mandarin and Cantonese.
+We have a multilingual staff that speaks English, Spanish, and Portuguese.

 - We know how to get real results.
 Our Waterbury truck accident lawyers can go up against any insurance company or trucking company in pursuit of the compensation you deserve.